 - Backpacking tents favor quick setup and low weight; car camping tents favor headroom and comfort.

-- Practice pitching at home so you can set up quickly when weather or daylight changes.
+- Practice pitching your tent at home so setup is fast when weather or daylight changes on you.

-- Site choice matters in both styles: look for safe, legal ground with good drainage.
+- Site choice matters in both styles: look for legal ground with good drainage and no overhead hazards.

 Understanding car camping